 Tragically, Maj.
 Follansbee took his own life in December, 2012.
 His parents, Dr. and Mrs. William Follansbee, know firsthand the alarming statistics about suicide in the military and the challenges that many veterans face as they transition from military duty to civilian life.

 For that reason, the Follansbee family established the Maj.
-Benjamin Follansbee Memorial Fund and in partnership with Animal Friends founded the Pittsburgh Chapter of Pets for Vets®.
+Benjamin Follansbee Memorial Fund.
 Its mission is to help veterans while at the same time saving homeless shelter animals — one veteran and one animal at a time.

 Individuals, businesses and groups are encouraged to consider a gift to the Maj.
-Benjamin Follansbee Memorial Fund to support Pets for Vets® at Animal Friends.
+Benjamin Follansbee Memorial Fund to support Veterans’ Programs at Animal Friends.